maxsw02/lammps/examples/PACKAGES/pod/README.md

 Go to `lammps` directory and build with the POD package:

     cd path/to/lammps
-    mkdir build
+    mkdir build-pod
-    cd build
+    cd build-pod
     cmake -C ../cmake/presets/basic.cmake -D PKG_ML-POD=on ../cmake
     cmake --build .

-### Compile LAMMPS/POD with Kokkos

-    cmake -C ../cmake/presets/basic.cmake -C ../cmake/presets/kokkos-cuda.cmake -D PKG_ML-POD=on ../cmake

-### Fit a POD potential for Tantalum
+### Fit a POD potential for tantalum

 Go to `lammps/examples/PACKAGES/pod/Ta` directory and run

-    lmp -in Ta_fit.pod

-This creates `Ta_coefficients.pod` for the linear model, which we can use to run MD with

-    lmp -in Ta_mdrun.pod

-### Fit a POD potential for Indium Phosphide

-Go to `lammps/examples/PACKAGES/pod/InP` directory and run

-    lmp -in InP_fit.pod
+    lmp -in in.podfit

-This creates `InP_coefficients.pod` for the linear model, which we can use to run MD with
+See the README in `lammps/examples/PACKAGES/pod/Ta` for instructions on how to run MD with the potential.

-    lmp -in InP_mdrun.pod

 ### Examples for other materials

 See [https://github.com/cesmix-mit/pod-examples](https://github.com/cesmix-mit/pod-examples)